AlanWang1/aitomind/README.md

 ## How we built it

-The core of Aitomand is the natural language processing algorithm that transcribes text from videos and analyzes it to create a mindmap.
+The core of Aitomind is the natural language processing algorithm that transcribes text from videos and analyzes it to create a mindmap.
 This was made up of several azure services including: azure text-analytics, text-to-speech as well as the azure machine learning platform to implement our own models.
 We used azure text-to-speech to transcribe the text from the video, then used azure text-analytics to do key word and entity analysis.
 From there we used our own machine learning model, which is trained on a variety of academic datasets using a word to vector model.
 This is all ran on an express server and written in node.js.
 The frontend was built using react and styled with the bulma css library.

 ## Tech Stack

 - Node.js and Express for backend server
 - Azure Cognitive Services for NLP APIs
-- Azure Machine Learning for deploying our own ML Model
+- Azure Machine Learning for deploying our own ML Model, and creating a REST API for it
 - ReactJS for responsive frontend
 - MongoDB for storing user mindmaps in a database